 Psychology of Ransomware Demands

 Ransomware distributors know how to use psychology in their ransom demands as well.
 In many successful ransomware attacks, there are examples of urgency (“Pay within 72 hours or the ransom doubles”), and fear (“Pay within 72 hours or the recovery key will be destroyed and your data will remain encrypted forever”).
 Other ransomware examples of psychological manipulation include fake FBI warnings and fake accusations that the target has been viewing pornography.

 Ransomware examples even extend to sympathy – or purport to.
 One variant of the CtyptoWall4 ransomware distributed in 2016 promised to forward ransoms to a children’s charity.
 Just in case victims debated whether the promise was genuine, they were only given twenty-four hours to make their “donation” before the five Bitcoin ransom was doubled.

+In the Google Docs scam, targets received an email from known source, claiming they were sharing a Google Doc.
 The email contained what appeared to be a link to the Google Doc file.
 When recipients clicked on it, they were taken to a legitimate Google.com page.
 On the page, the mystery attacker had uploaded a rogue web app asking the recipient to allow “Google Docs” to access their Gmail account.

 How to Prepare against Future Ransomware Threats

 Nobody knows if, when or how the email data extracted from the Google Docs scam will be used to deliver ransomware, but it’s very likely to happen.
-The phishing email will appear to come from somebody known to the recipient (and therefore bypass spam filters), will likely involve an uncomplicated action (like sharing a Google Doc) and will have a psychological hook (urgency, sympathy, fear or greed).
+The phishing email will appear to originate from somebody known to the target (and therefore bypass spam filters), will likely involve an uncomplicated action (like sharing a Google Doc) and will have a psychological hook (urgency, sympathy, fear or greed).